ig3/srf/README.md

 name: the field name
 config: not used in srf.

-The config field holds a serialized data structure (rust/serde) that appear to relate to the Anki field content editor: sticky, rtl (right-to-left), font_name, font_size and 'other' for a JSON string, I think.
+The config field holds a serialized data structure (rust/serde) that appears to relate to the Anki field content editor: sticky, rtl (right-to-left), font_name, font_size and 'other' for a JSON string, I think.

 srf uses ntid, ord and name, at least until I add a card/note editor.